Does an apple a day keep IBD under bay? Let’s delve into what we know about inflammatory bowel disease when it comes to nutrition and lifestyle.

 IBD (inflammatory bowel disease) and Nutrition:

 The main thing to remember is that there is no single common diet suitable for all patients with inflammatory bowel disease.
-The general consensus from the International Organization for the Study of IBD advises patients with inflammatory bowel disease (Crohn’s disease and ulcerative colitis) who are in remission (meaning that their disease is under control with medications) to consume a diet composed of healthy carbohydrates, fats, and protein.
+The consensus from the International Organization for the Study of IBD advises patients with inflammatory bowel disease (Crohn’s disease and ulcerative colitis) who are in remission (meaning that their disease is under control with medications) to consume a diet composed of healthy carbohydrates, fats, and protein.
 Patients should consume fiber-rich food, should limit processed foods and artificial sweeteners, and should avoid trans-unsaturated fats.
 Excessive consumption of animal fat or sugar (including artificial sweeteners) is considered a risk factor for IBD development whereas diets high in fiber, Vitamin D, and citrus fruits may be protective.
+More on this later.

 IBD and Diets: